Chapter 5120:1-1 Release

 (3) The offender shall be advised of this condition prior to signing the conditions of supervision.
 The offender shall also be advised that he/she may contest the assessment of the fee pursuant to the provisions of this rule, and that the assessment of the fee may be waived by the DP&CS pursuant to this rule.

-(5) Supervision fee payments will be due on the first day of the month beginning with the month following the offender’s release, unless the APA officer determines during the offender’s first reporting visit that the offender is unemployed and unable to make the payment.
-In that event, the supervision fee payments will be due on the first day of the second month following the offender’s release.
+(5) Supervision fee payments will commence thirty days following the offender's release, unless the APA officer determines during the offender's first reporting visit that the offender is unemployed and unable to make the payment.
+In that event, the supervision fee payments will commence sixty days following the offender's release.

 (D) The offender may object to the assessment of the fee by submitting a written grievance to the assigned APA officer.
 The written grievance must contain information regarding any ongoing permanent injury or condition that affects the offender’s ability to provide for himself or herself.